Mercutio3/mini-chat-server/README.md

 The goal of this project is to demonstrate and put to practice the skills in networking, concurrency, and event-driven programming aquired during my low-level programming courses, as well as the design, DevOps, and production-minded qualities upheld in my software engineering courses.

+However, this server is NOT secure for production; it is simply a small open-source demo.
+Please see Limitations section for more.

 ## Features

     - Event-driven server